 Author's main message

 Raising the minimum wage reduces poverty in most developing countries.
-But the impact is modest because the applies to only a minority of poor workers; in particular, it does not cover workers in the large informal sector.
-And raising the minimum wage creates losers as well as winners among poor households—depending on employment effects, wage distribution, and effects on the household head—pulling some out of poverty while pushing others in.
+But the impact is modest because the minimum wage applies to only a minority of poor workers; in particular, it does not cover workers in the large informal sectors.
+And raising the minimum wage creates losers as well as winners among poor households—depending on employment effects, the wage distribution, and effects on the household head—pulling some out of poverty while pushing others in.
 Raising the minimum wage could be part of a comprehensive poverty-reduction package but should not be the only, or even the main, tool to reduce poverty.

 A popular and compelling argument in favor of raising legal minimum wages is that higher minimum wages will reduce poverty.
 Quite simply: putting more money into the pockets of low-income workers will allow them to purchase more of the basic goods and services needed to survive.
 In theory, if the wage increase is large enough, poor people’s incomes will rise, lifting them out of poverty.

 This sounds good in theory—but it does not always happen in practice.
-That is because the relationship between minimum wages, worker incomes, and employment levels, and the incidence and depth of poverty are complex.
+That is because the relationships between minimum wages, worker incomes, and employment levels, and the incidence and depth of poverty are complex.